 Vasectomy works by stopping sperm from getting into a man’s semen.
 This means that when a man ejaculates, the semen has no sperm and a woman’s egg cannot be fertilised.

 How vasectomy is carried out

 Vasectomy is a quick and relatively painless surgical procedure.
-The tubes that carry sperm from a man's testicles to the penis are cut, blocked or sealed with heat.
-In most cases, you will be able to return home the same day.
+The vas deferens (tubes that carry sperm from a man's testicles to the penis) are cut, blocked or sealed with heat.
+In most cases, you'll be able to return home the same day.

 Most vasectomies are carried out under local anaesthetic.
-This means that only your scrotum and testicles will be numbed, and you will be awake for the procedure.
-You will not feel any pain, although it may feel slightly uncomfortable.
+This means that only your scrotum and testicles will be numbed, and you'll be awake for the procedure.
+You will not feel any pain but it may feel slightly uncomfortable.

-In rare cases, a general anaesthetic may be required.
-This means that you will be asleep during the procedure.
+Less often, a general anaesthetic may be used.
+This means that you'll be asleep during the procedure.
 A general anaesthetic may be used if you are allergic to local anaesthetic or have a history of fainting easily.
-However, most people will only need a local anaesthetic.
+Most people will only need a local anaesthetic.